Fire Dampers

 Frequently Asked Questions

-There are two main types of fire dampers: mechanical dampers, which close when a fusible link melts, and electrical dampers, which close via an actuator triggered by the fire alarm system.
+There are two main types: mechanical dampers, which close when a fusible link melts, and electrical dampers, which close via an actuator triggered by the fire alarm system.

 Yes, fire dampers are a legal requirement in most commercial and residential buildings under UK fire safety regulations.
 They must be installed where ducts pass through fire compartments, as per BS 9999.